 FRESHNESS

-Submerge the peas in boiling water for 2-3 minutes until plump and heated through.
+Submerge the Peas in boiling water for 2-3 minutes until plump and heated through.
 Drain and place in a bowl.
 Just before serving, add the rinsed salad leaves to the bowl along with a drizzle of olive oil and seasoning.

 I SPY A DELICIOUS PIE!

-Serve up a hearty helping of beef pot pie, side with the fresh salad, and dig in!
+Serve up a hearty helping of Beef pot pie, side with the fresh salad, and dig in!